surviv-underclock/docs/README.md

 equip-3 = "c" / "C" ; equip melee
 equip-4 = "d" / "D" ; equip throwables
 ```
-This defines a language that compactly describes a sequence of actions that could be converted to a macro and executed.
+This defines a language that compactly describes a sequence of timed actions that could be converted to a macro and executed.

-It's irrelevant whether one switches with `equip other weapon` or a `number key`, so they are not included in the notation.
-I originally thought `switch weapon slots` was irrelevant, but it's actually needed to handle cancelling burst weapons' shots.
+Switching with `equip other weapon` or a `number key` is irrelevant, so they are not distinguished in the notation.
+However, `switch weapon slots` can cancel burst weapons' burst shots.

 ## Timers
 ### Old System